-Description: Get the time to expiration on watchdog2 timer, the return value is 0~255 (1 scale = 1 second (default) or 0.1 second, which depends on your time unit setting.
-For more details on this setting, refer to the section 4.4 Querying and Setting WDT Count Graduation.), range=0~255, 0 means that watchdog2 timer is disabled.
+Description: Get the time to expiration on watchdog2 timer, the return value is 0~255 (1 scale = 1 second), range=0~255, 0 means that watchdog2 timer is disabled.

 MSB byte = Time to expiration (The returned byte consists of LSB and MSB byte.
 The LSB byte signals whether uController responds with the command and it equals to 0x80 plus the value of command; the MSB byte is the value returned by the command)